 It can be challenging to file for SSDI benefits on your own.
-You can get legal guidance during each step of the process by contacting the Simmrin Law Group.
+You can get legal guidance during each step of the process by contacting the Los Angeles personal injury lawyers at the Simmrin Law Group.
 Our social security disability lawyers in Los Angeles know what it takes to handle your claim.
-Call (310) 997-4688 to get professional help today.

 You May Qualify for SSDI Benefits in California